Augustine of Hippo

 Augustine is recognized as a saint in the Catholic Church, the Eastern Orthodox Church, the Lutheran churches, and the Anglican Communion.
-He is also a preeminent Catholic Doctor of the Church and the patron of the Augustinians.
-His memorial is celebrated on 28 August, the day of his death.
-Augustine is the patron saint of brewers, printers, theologians, and a number of cities and dioceses.
-His thoughts profoundly influenced the medieval worldview.
-Many Protestants, especially Calvinists and Lutherans, consider him one of the theological fathers of the Protestant Reformation due to his teachings on salvation and divine grace.
-Protestant Reformers generally, and Martin Luther in particular, held Augustine in preeminence among early Church Fathers.
-From 1505 to 1521, Luther was a member of the Order of the Augustinian Eremites.
+Generally regarded as one of the greatest theologians and philosophers in the history of the Catholic Church, he is one of the four Great Latin Church Fathers, along with Ambrose, Jerome, and Pope Gregory I. His thoughts profoundly influenced the Medieval worldview, and he was the most cited author in the Summa Theologiae of St. Thomas Aquinas.
+Many Protestants, especially Calvinists and Lutherans, consider him one of the theological fathers of the Protestant Reformation due to his teachings on salvation and divine grace, although this interpretation is disputed by the Catholic Church.
+In Eastern Orthodoxy, he remains highly venerated, but some of his teachings, including the filioque, are more disputed.